Tonsils, Adenoids, Throat Infections and Sleep Apnea

 This has been a concern over much of the 20th century, especially when tonsillectomy was done more commonly.
 Since the tonsils are immune tissue, it would seem logical to think that removing them would somehow reduce the body's ability to fight infection and tumors.
 However, many studies have been done over the years to look at rates of lymphoma, polio, and other infections with and without tonsils.
-There have not been any consistent findings of decreased immune function or increased rates of disease following T&A. It seems that the tonsils and adenoids are the "tip of the iceberg" with regard to the immune system, and that removing them does not significantly harm the immune function of the body; there is a lot of this type of lymphoid tissue elsewhere in the body.
+There have not been many consistent findings of decreased immune function or increased rates of disease following T&A. It seems that the tonsils and adenoids are the "tip of the iceberg" with regard to the immune system, and that removing them does not significantly harm the immune function of the body; there is a lot of this type of lymphoid tissue elsewhere in the body.

 How is tonsillectomy and adenoidectomy done?

-Tonsils and adenoids are often referred to as a single body part, since they generally managed together.
+Tonsils and adenoids are often referred to as a single body part, since they are generally managed together.
 As we discussed above, the tonsils are two lumps of tissue on either side of the tongue, and the adenoids are a third lump between the tonsils, but sitting higher in the back of the throat, behind the roof of the mouth where they can't be easily seen.
 If you think about the tonsils and adenoids in three dimensions, they are like an arch or ring of tissue in the back of the throat.
 So whether surgery is being considered for breathing problems at night, or for recurrent infections, the tonsils and adenoids are not considered separately, as they are both involved with each of these problems.
 Sometimes a very young child will have the adenoids removed for nasal obstruction, but not the tonsils, if they have not yet begun to enlarge.
 Other times, in a teenager or young adult, just the tonsils will be removed because the adenoids have already shrunken away with growth.
 But usually, they are removed at the same time.